 The best ways to describe your leadership are through transactional and transformational leadership.
 These are the two easiest to remember.

-Transactional leadership is when you are providing someone a list of tasks and asking them to accomplish those tasks.
+Transactional leadership is when you provide someone a list of tasks and ask them to accomplish those tasks.
 This would be the perfect type of leadership style for those who are applying for Project Management positions.

-Transformational leadership is when you are providing groups of people insights in order to better achieve their work.
+Transformational leadership is when you provide groups of people insights to achieve their work better.
 For example, describing a challenge and ideal outcome to a team.
-This is the best style of leadership for those who are applying for VP positions or senior management positions.
+This is the best leadership style for those who are applying for VP positions or senior management positions.

 2 Example Answers To “Describe Your Leadership Style”

-Leadership for me is a an active method.
+Leadership, for me, is an active method.
 I want to be proactive about how I can help to inform our team members.
 Though I recognize the difference between transformation and transactional leadership, I find that transactional leadership is best for a Project Manager because my goal is to be diligent in what the project requires and making sure each task is done on time and with the business requirements in mind.